galiprandi/react-tools/README.md

 ### Utilities:

+-   `useDebounce()`: - A hook that takes two arguments, value and delay, and return a debounced value.

 -   `<Input />`: A reusable input component that provides a consistent user experience.

 ## Installation